implse/Data_Structure_Python/README.md

 An adjacency matrix is a VxV binary matrix.

 A binary matrix is a matrix in which the cells can have only one of two possible values.
-0 or 1.
+0 or 1.(Undirected Graph)

+For Directed Graph we use tree possible values.
+0, 1 or -1.

 Adjacency matrix provides constant time access (O(1) ) to determine if there is an edge between two nodes.
 Space complexity of the adjacency matrix is O(V**2).

+Pro : Faster for dense Graph.
+Simpler for Weighted Graph.
+Con : Uses more space.

 ### Adjacency List

 An adjacency list is an array A of separate lists.
 Each element of the array Ai is a list, which contains all the vertices that are adjacent to vertex i.

 The space complexity of adjacency list is O(V + E) because in an adjacency list information is stored only for those edges that actually exist in the graph.
 In a lot of cases, where a matrix is sparse using an adjacency matrix may not be very useful.
 This is because using an adjacency matrix will take up a lot of space where most of the elements will be 0, anyway.
 In such cases, using an adjacency list is better.

+Pro : Faster and uses less space for Sparse graph.
+Con : Slower for dense graph.

 ### Basic Operations on Graph